ajohnhub/fileshare-permissions/README.md

 </p>

 <h1>Network-File-Shares-and-Permissions</h1>
-In this walkthrough, we observe various network traffic to and from Azure Virtual Machines with Wireshark and experiment with Network Security Groups.
-In this lab, we will set up shared network files & permissions.
+In this walkthrough, we will set up shared network files & permissions.
 We will create folders in the DC-1 VM and share them on the network.
 Certain files will have certain permissions.
 Only designated people will be able to view certain files. <br />

 <h2>Environments and Technologies Used</h2>